wadmiraal/wadmiraal.net/jekyll-src/_posts/2018-01-01-the-state-of-automated-tests-in-drupal8.markdown

 The coverage stats are very low, but just as for Drupal core, part of the tests are functional, meaning the code they cover cannot be computed.

-3m 30s for running a test suite is too long.
+14m 15s for running a test suite is too long (but, again, not using Docker may prove _much_ faster).
 I'd say anything above 30s will break your momentum when writing code. **However**, the maintainers were smart enough to split their tests into 3 distinct groups.
-If you only run the _webform_ group, the time drops to 41s.
+If you only run the _webform_ group, the time drops to 41s (and you don't need a running webserver).

-Still, even with 3m 30s for the whole suite, this is short enough to encourage running them frequently.
+Still, even with 14m 15s for the whole suite, this is short enough to encourage running them relatively frequently.
 Furthermore, almost all tests pass, suggesting the suite is being maintained.

 I'd also like to note that Webform is relying on both unit and kernel tests for the bulk of its tests (142 out of 148), using functional tests where it would be difficult to do otherwise.
 I think this is the best approach for a Drupal project, favoring fast test types for the bulk of the business logic, and resorting to functional tests to add &ldquo;coverage&rdquo; for UI-related functionality.